 That way, you'll still have funds available to put towards saving for retirement or other financial goals that you have.

-It's also in your best interests to cultivate the highest credit score possible.
+It's also in your best interest to cultivate the highest credit score possible.
 That way, when it comes time to purchase your perfect little slice of ocean property, you'll enjoy optimal mortgage rates.

 While it might not seem like much on the surface, getting a mortgage rate that's just a few tenths of a percentage lower can save you thousands of dollars over the term of your home loan.